 The first challenge is to aggregate your logs in a single and accessible location which you can easily do as part of your logging solution setup.
 However, merely centralizing logs is not enough – to gain insights from the aggregated logs you need to follow up with log analysis, which is what we’ll cover in this post.

-What Is Log Analysis?
+Definition: What Is Log Analysis?

-Why Is Log Analysis Important?
+Why Is Log Analysis Important: Purpose and Benefits

-Moreover, while at first glance data log analysis may seem to affect only the IT aspect of your business it in fact impacts all its aspects, from legal, to finance, sales and marketing, human resources, security, and operations.
+Moreover, while at first glance data log analysis may seem to affect only the IT aspect of your business, in fact, it impacts all its aspects, from legal to finance, sales and marketing, human resources, security, and operations.
 When leveraging log analysis, you can detect issues before or as they happen and avoid time waste, unnecessary delays, and additional costs, as we’ll explain shortly.

 But let’s dive into the specifics – here’s why log analysis is necessary for your business: